 IT: …learn to paint so well that I could change the stories in Renaissance Art.
 I didn’t believe I could do it because I was a girl, but I secretly dreamed of being Leonardo, painting murals and building incredible machines.
 I never dreamed of being a modern artist like Picasso.
 Picasso had a huge following among my all male art teachers and, as a young girl, I thought that his art reeked of toxic masculinity.

-Iva Troj is exhibiting her work as part of our Modern Masters exhibition, visit the exhibition, between 13th-24th June 2018 at artrepublic Brighton.
-If you’re quick, might also join the guest list for our preview evening on 12th June, visit our Eventbrite page for details.
+Iva Troj is exhibiting her work as part of our Modern Masters exhibition, visit the exhibition, between 13th July to 15th August 2018 at artrepublic Brighton.

 Visit our main Modern Masters exhibition page for full details or pick up our latest printed artzine during your next visit to our gallery.